ngracan/Module_20_Challenge_Solidity/README.md

 A folder named Execution_Results that contains at least eight images.
 These images should confirm that the deposit and withdrawal transactions, which are designed to test the JointSavings functionality in the JavaScript VM, worked as expected.

+Note: Please see Joint_Savings_solution.sol file for the completed assignment code